mvfsillva/learning-js/README.md

 # Learning JavaScript
-Examples and exercises to practice JavaScript.
+Examples and exercices to practice JavaScript.